 WPML uses static code analysis to locate strings that require translation in the theme and plugins.
 In some cases, the static code-scan cannot reliably find all strings.
 This often happens when strings are generated dynamically using code.

-By enabling auto-registration, WPML will register strings that need translation at display-time.
+By enabling auto-registration, WPML will register strings from all text domains that need translation at display-time.
 The conservative option is to register strings when logged in as an administrator.
 This means that when a logged-in admin browses the site, WPML registers for translation any strings that are displayed.

 This operation may increase a number of database queries while strings are registering for translation.